pytorch/audio/README.md

 to use and feel like a natural extension.

 - [Support audio I/O (Load files, Save files)](http://pytorch.org/audio/)
-  - Load the following formats into a torch Tensor using sox
+  - Load the following formats into a torch Tensor using SoX
     - mp3, wav, aac, ogg, flac, avr, cdda, cvs/vms,
     - aiff, au, amr, mp2, mp4, ac3, avi, wmv,
     - mpeg, ircam and any other format supported by libsox.